-The system does collect some connection details - user name, VPN server connected to, time of connection, bandwidth used during the session, number of devices connected – but these are held in the VPN server's RAM only, and are lost when the session closes.
+The system does briefly collect some connection details – username, VPN server connected to, time of connection, bandwidth used during the session, number of devices connected – but these are held in the VPN server's RAM only, and are lost when the session closes.

-If you're still skeptical, keep in mind that Windscribe will give you 2GB of data per month, for free, without requiring an email address or any other personal data.
-The data limit will be an issue for heavy downloaders, but if you're just looking to protect email and basic browsing, this automatically gets you more anonymity than you'll have with most of the competition.
+In the meantime, it's worth remembering that Windscribe will give you 2GB of data per month, for free, without requiring an email address or any other personal data.
+The data limit will be an issue for streaming users and heavy downloaders, but if you're just looking to protect email and basic browsing, this automatically gets you more guaranteed anonymity than you'll have with almost everyone else.

 To test VPN performance, we first use an automated tool to log into a sample group of servers – UK, Europe, US, rest of the world – and check the connection time, look for latency issues, and use geolocation to verify that each server is in the advertised country.

-Once we got past the connection time, at least, the rest of our initial checks went well.
+Once we were connected, our other initial checks went well.
 There were no latency problems, and all servers appeared to be in their promised locations.